lihait/softmax/README.md

 # Output

-With a singularly terrible (that at least doesn't overfit!) loss function:
+With a sort-of-terrible terrible (that at least doesn't overfit!) learned function:

 ```python
 ########## result ##########